tue-alga/Gridmap/GridMapPartitioner/Readme.md

 Contains the code to partition an input map into parts.
 GridmapPartitioner contains the main method.
-Code uses CPLEX (external/sdg-voronoi-edges.exe) to generate the medial axis required for generating the candidate cuts.
+Code uses CGAL (external/sdg-voronoi-edges.exe) to generate the medial axis required for generating the candidate cuts.

 After compilation, the code can be run via the command line with the following parameters: